 I heard one little yelp then it was silence,

-Shocked so profound to see such violence.
+Shock so profound to see such violence.

 Trying not to make any sudden move,

-Gently dropping the shears, the roses wouldn't approve
+Dropping the shears, the roses wouldn't approve

 Fear however isn't so easy to squelch,